-Top Attractions And Things To Do In Alexandria, Egypt
+Top 5 Attractions In Alexandria, Egypt

 Egypt is one of the worlds most mysterious and exotic travel destinations, containing some of the oldest and renowned artefacts ever discovered.
 The port city of Alexandria rests in front of the Mediterranean and is a fascinating blend between ancient culture and modern civilization.

 You can Fly to Alexandria directly by arriving at the El Nouzha Airport, also known as the Alexandria National Airport (ALY).
 From there, car services and taxis can be hired to take you directly to your accommodations.

 Getting Around Alexandria